 Files are transferred via HTTP.
-The file pull is initiated when the file is requested from the client for the first time.
+The file pull is initiated when the file is requested from a client for the first time.
 At that moment, the file is cached and stored on the nearest datacenter to the client.
-Then, when the file is accessed by some other client from area, covered by the same datacenter, the file is delivered only from the cache rather than from your servers.
+Then, when the file is accessed by some other client from that area, the file is delivered from the cache rather than from your servers.
 However files are only stored for a set amount of time.
 You can decide how long we should keep the file cached by setting up cache-expiry in CDN settings.
 If you have “Cache-Control: max-age” or “Expires:” HTTP headers in place, we will give them a priority instead.
-So ideally, you serve all your static files only through our infrastructure, saving you technical and financial resources.
+So ideally, you will serve all your static files only through our infrastructure, saving you technical and financial resources.

-CDN77 has pay-as-you-go pricing model; no monthly fee and no commitments.
+CDN77 has a pay-as-you-go pricing model; no monthly fee and no commitments.

 There are no hidden fees, you only pay for the outgoing traffic (traffic between our datacenters and your clients), which your visitors consume by downloading content such as images and videos that are on your website.